Medically reviewed by Drugs.com. Last updated on Jan 17, 2024.

-Scleroderma complications range from mild to severe and can affect your:
+Scleroderma complications range from mild to severe and can affect the:

 - Fingertips.
-The variety of Raynaud's disease that occurs with scleroderma can be so severe that the restricted blood flow permanently damages the tissue at the fingertips, causing pits or skin sores (ulcers).
-In some cases, gangrene and amputation may follow.
+In systemic sclerosis, Raynaud's phenomenon can become so severe that the restricted blood flow permanently damages the tissue at the fingertips, causing pits or skin sores.
+In some cases, the tissue on the fingertips may die.

 - Lungs.
-Scarring of lung tissue (pulmonary fibrosis) can result in reduced lung function, reduced ability to breathe and reduced tolerance for exercise.
-You may also develop high blood pressure in the arteries to your lungs (pulmonary hypertension).
+Scarring of lung tissue can impact your ability to breathe and tolerance for exercise.
+You may also develop high blood pressure in the arteries to your lungs.

 - Heart.
-Scarring of heart tissue increases your risk of abnormal heartbeats (arrhythmias) and congestive heart failure, and can cause inflammation of the membranous sac surrounding your heart (pericarditis).
-Scleroderma can also raise the pressure on the right side of your heart and cause it to wear out.
+Scarring of heart tissue increases your risk of abnormal heartbeats and congestive heart failure.
+Scleroderma can also cause inflammation of the membranous sac surrounding your heart.

 - Teeth.
 Severe tightening of facial skin can cause your mouth to become smaller and narrower, which may make it hard to brush your teeth or to even have them professionally cleaned.
 People who have scleroderma often don't produce normal amounts of saliva, so the risk of dental decay increases even more.

 - Digestive system.
 Digestive problems associated with scleroderma can lead to heartburn and difficulty swallowing.
 It can also cause bouts of cramps, bloating, constipation or diarrhea.
 Some people who have scleroderma may also have problems absorbing nutrients due to overgrowth of bacteria in the intestine.